polybar/polybar-scripts/polybar-scripts/system-usb-udev/README.md

-# Script: system-usb-mount
+# Script: system-usb-udev

 A small script that shows your mounted and not mounted removable devices.
-This is an extended version of [system-usb-udev](../system-usb-udev).
+This is an extended version of [system-usb-mount](../system-usb-mount).

 Click left to mount all removable devices.
 Click right to unmount the devices.
 The removable devices are then turned off with `udisksctl power-off`.